On the $p$-adic variation of Heegner points: Big Heegner points

-Let $f\in S_k(\Gamma_0(N))$ be a $p$-ordinary newform of level $N$ whose residual Galois representation $\bar{\rho}_f$ is absolutely irreducible, and let $K$ be an imaginary quadratic field having an ideal $\mathfrak{N}\subset\O$ with $\O/\NN\cong\bZ/N\bZ$.
-Let $F/\bQ_p$ be a finite extension containing the Fourier coefficients of $f$, and let $\cO$ be the valuation ring of $F$.
-In this section, we recall Howard's construction of big Heegner points associated to the ordinary $\cR$-adic newform passing through $f$.
-For simplicity, we assume $k\equiv 2\pmod{p-1}$ and $p$ does not divide the class number of $K$.
+Let $f\in S_k(\Gamma_0(N))$ be a $p$-ordinary newform of level $N$ prime to $p>3$, and let $K/\bQ$ be an imaginary quadratic field as in $\S\ref{sec:CMpoints}$; in particular, $K$ satisfies condition (heeg) relative to $N$.
+Let $L/\bQ_p$ be a finite extension with ring of integers $\ro$ containing the Fourier coefficients of $f$.
+In this section, we briefly recall Howard's construction of big Heegner points associated to the ordinary $\cR$-adic newform passing through $f$.